tretapey/angular-app/README.md

-# my-app (Angular app)
+# ng-skeleton (Angular app)

-This project is an application skeleton for a typical AngularJS web app.
+This project is an application skeleton for an AngularJS web app.

 Features:

+* Grunt task runner.
 * ui-router instead of ng-route.
 * Bootstrap with sass.
 * karma for unit tests.